markostanimirovic/re-action/README.md

 - Container component
 - Presentational components

-Facade contains state management of current page and its presentational logic.
+Facade contains state management for current page.
+Re-Action state management is based on [Re-Streamer](https://github.com/stanimirovic/re-streamer) library.
 Container component delegates actions to the facade, facade responds to them and produces a new state which is reflected in container.
 Container's template is divided into presentational components.